Cote (restaurant): History

+COTE Miami has its own Vegetable Fermentation Lab.

+In October 2025, COTE Las Vegas opened on the Las Vegas Strip at The Venetian Las Vegas.

+Reception

 COTE has received numerous accolades from the prestigious James Beard Foundation including Best New Restaurant, 2018; Outstanding Wine Program, 2019; and Outstanding Wine Program, 2020.

-COTE Korean Steakhouse dry ages steaks in-house and is the only Korean steakhouse in New York with a dry aging room.
+Within one year of its opening, COTE New York earned its first Michelin star.
+The Michelin Guide noted its "particularly interesting wine list".
+In 2022, the Miami location also won a Michelin star.

 Restaurant critic for the New York Times, Pete Wells, considered COTE to serve better beef than any other Korean BBQ restaurant in New York City.
-COTE Miami has its Vegetable Fermentation Lab.

-COTE's head chef is David Shim, who previously worked at M. Wells and L'Atelier de Joël Robuchon.
-“Wine prodigy” Victoria James is the Beverage Director.